phil2211/HealthBooker/README.md

    - Verify `VITE_API_URL` in frontend/.env.local
    - Check if backend is running on port 3001
    - Check browser console for CORS errors

+5. **AWS Deployment Issues**
+   - **CORS errors**: Ensure CORS is configured only at the API Gateway level, not individual endpoints
+   - **S3 bucket naming**: Bucket names must be lowercase (fixed in template)
+   - **Stack creation failed**: Check CloudFormation events for specific error details
+   - **Permission errors**: Ensure AWS CLI is configured with appropriate permissions

 ### Logs